apple/ccs-caldavtester/README.txt

 	--random : randomize the order in which the tests are run.

-	--random-seed SEED : a specific randon seed to use.
+	--random-seed SEED : a specific random seed to use.

+	--stop : stop running all tests after one test file fails.

 	--print-details-onfail : print HTTP request/response when a test fails.

 	--always-print-request : always print HTTP request.